Skip to main content

 Repairs in your council or housing association home

-Your council or housing association landlord must make sure repairs are done well.
+Your council or housing association must make sure repairs are done well.

-Use our letter template to email your landlord about bad repairs.
+Copy our template into an email to the repairs team.
 You could also send photos or videos of the problem.

 [Use the subject: Problems with repairs work]